|

 of the author that this sale was a sad loss for Wanake especially

-to all of us who have lead groups at CA. In addition, with visionary
+to all of us who have lead groups at CA.

-- updating of the Green "new" shower house, carpeting
+- Updating of the Green "new" shower house, carpeting

-- Purchase of the Wilmer Ames farm just below the road to Outpost(2004)
+- Purchase of the Wilmer Ames farm just below the road to Outpost

 Return to: |